- 0 Comment(s)

 How to Avoid the Flu

 Okay, this one can be controversial.
 Some people get the annual flu vaccine as if it’s just part of their routine, while others are a bit wary and opt-out for a number of reasons.
 But whether you’re for or against it, the science backs it up.
 If you receive the vaccine, you are 50-100% less likely to get influenza than if you do not receive the vaccine.
-Effectiveness numbers depend on the strains of flu included, your age, and personal health.
-Speak to your doctor or pharmacist about receiving the vaccine this year.
+Effectiveness numbers depend on the strains of flu included, your age, and your personal health.
+Speak to your doctor or pharmacist about receiving the vaccine now.
+It's not too late!

 Don’t touch your mouth or nose